Wages: $15/hr

 Universe: All public- and private-sector jobs.

-Methods: Compound annual growth rates in the number of jobs and GDP was calculated over three time periods, 1990-2007, 2009-2019, and 2019-2020.
-These periods were selected to roughly capture economic growth before and after the Great Recession and the impact of COVID-19.
-GDP values were adjusted for inflation to reflect 2020 dollars (using the CPI-U from the U.S. Bureau of Labor Statistics) before growth rates over time were calculated.
+Methods: Compound annual growth rates in the number of jobs and GDP was calculated over four time periods, 1990-2007, 2009-2019, 2019-2020, and 2021-2022.
+These periods were selected to roughly capture economic growth before and after the Great Recession, the short-term impact of COVID-19, and the recovery since.
+GDP values were adjusted for inflation (using the CPI-U from the US Bureau of Labor Statistics) before growth rates over time were calculated.
 See the methodology page for other relevant notes.

 Notes: